Memorial Day Sale - Up to 50% off outdoor favorites.

 Choosing the right equipment will not only simplify cooking over a fire but also ensures a safe and enjoyable experience for you and your group.
 Whether you’re roasting marshmallows with the kids or tackling a gourmet meal out in the wild, the right tools make all the difference.

 Now that you know what you’re going to use to start your fire, it’s time to look at how to get it started.
 The four phases of campfire cooking are prepping, building, maintaining, and extinguishing the fire.
 If starting a fire to feed yourself and your family sounds intimidating, don’t worry.
 Cooking over a fire has been a cornerstone of survival for mankind for a long time now, so you’re in good company.
 Plus, plenty of fellow campers have been able to figure it out.
-Mastering how to cook on a campfire is totally doable when you break down into smaller tasks.
-Here are five time-tested methods for how to start your fire:

 Once you’ve prepped for your fire, you’re ready to start building.
 The method you choose depends on what you’ll be cooking over a fire and your environmental conditions:

-With these steps, you’ll be cooking outdoors like a pro while still keeping yourself and your surroundings safe.
+With these steps, you’ll be cooking outdoors like a pro while keeping yourself and your surroundings safe.

 These durable, heavy-duty cooking tools are perfect for cooking over a fire because they hold and distribute heat evenly, making them ideal for frying, sautéing, and slow cooking stews and soups, and even baking.
 A Dutch oven with a lid is especially versatile for baking bread, biscuits, and even cobblers over the fire.